 The previous club models have a proprietary CycleOps USB stick that allows users to have their specific information saved onto the USB stick (heart rate and zones).
 The current Pro Series models work with Joule 3.0 and need the Multi User Accessory kit and allow for any off the shelf USB stick.

 The height range is 4 feet 11 inches to 6 feet 6 inches.
 The height range is an approximate as inseam plays are large role in the fit of the indoor cycle.
 CycleOps offers two seat options.
 Contact Customer Service for options.
-The weight limit is 300 pounds.
+The weight limit is 300 pounds (rider and bike combined).

 The CycleOps indoor cycle flywheel weighs 48 pounds.
 The CycleOps indoor cycles were designed to make the unit ride and look like an actual outdoor bike.
 By moving the flywheel to the rear, we were able to more closely mimic not only the look of a real bike but also the feel.
 Finally, by locating the flywheel in the rear of the indoor cycle, we were able to keep it out of the "sweat zone"and thereby avoid contamination from sweat, leading to a longer life of the flywheel and resistance brake pad.